 About us

-Your hosts are Jayne & Ian and we have lived and worked in Newcastle for over 25 years.
-We had settled in Wylam for about 10 years when the B&B came to market.
+We are your host, Ian & Jayne, and we have lived and worked in Newcastle for over 25 years.
+We had settled in Wylam for about 10 years when Wormald House came on the market.

-Looking for a new challenge we decided to breathe a new lease of life into this historic property that had been much loved in the past but was looking a little tired.
+Coming from an IT background Jayne was hankering for a new challenge we decided to breathe a fresh lease of life into this historic property that had been much loved in the past.
+We held our nerve through Covid and pulled out all the stops on the renovation.

 About Wormald House